aDhiTthYAN/Power-BI-dash-board--Global-super-store-data-analysis-/README.md

 # PowerBI Mini Project

-# Power BI Sales and Operations Dashboard

 ## Introduction

-- This Power BI dashboard offers a comprehensive analysis of sales, profits, shipping costs, returns, and other key metrics for a business.
+- This Power BI dashboard offers a comprehensive analysis of GLOBAL SUPER STORE data's --> sales, profits, shipping costs, returns, and other key metrics for a business.
 It provides insights into various aspects of business operations, including product performance, market analysis, and regional performance.
 You can check the below link for my presentation
 - LINK : https://drive.google.com/drive/folders/1DNrS531spe2Hn1J0a190WOOd_5t4RXSY?usp=drive_link